Share this publication

-The tradition of singing has a special bond with the Viareggio Carnival which even has its own officially hymn.
+The tradition of singing has a special bond with the Viareggio Carnival which even has its own official hymn.
 Every year the Festival of Burlamacco, an epic music competition takes place and awards are presented for newly created Viareggio Carnival songs.

 The purpose of the Festival of Burlamacco is to spread and keep the tradition of music and sound alive, because music has always characterised and accompanied the Viareggio Carnival.
 Every year it gives you a chance to discover new talented performers who are incredibly passionate about this carnival.